yomidevs/yomitan-wiki/docs/index.md

 ---
 title: Welcome to Yomitan
-description: Powerful and versatile pop-up dictionary for language learning used by 50,000+ language-learners.
+description: Powerful and versatile pop-up dictionary for language learning used by 50,000+ language learners.
 hide:
   - navigation
   - toc